 • Height: 60 to 100 cm

-• Sunlight: Ideally in the sun, some shade is also possible
+• Sunlight: preferably full sun, although some shade is fine

 How to sow and grow liquorice mint?